-Minimum 24 months in settings accredited towards sleep medicine.
+Minimum 24 months in settings accredited towards paediatric sleep medicine.

-Maximum 12 months in an approved non-core training position.
-The following may be suitable non-core training for sleep medicine:
+Maximum 12 months of an approved non-core training position.
+The following may be suitable non-core training for paediatric sleep medicine:

 - Respiratory medicine

 - Neurology

 - Psychiatry

-- overseas training in sleep medicine or any of the above areas
+- overseas training in paediatric sleep medicine or any of the above areas

 - research or academic study via (MD, PhD or master's degree) that is specific or relevant to respiratory or sleep medicine